 Can You Visit Gocta Waterfalls Without A Guide?

 If that still seems a bit steep, you can take a bus or drive yourself down to Cocachimba.
-Walk past the main, grassy square and follow the vendors and signs until you reach the trailhead for the waterfalls.
-There is only one main trail so it is hard to get lost but there are a few side trails.
-You can meander along these trails to get some different viewpoints and see more of the area, like dropping down to the river and crossing over onto the other side.
+Walk past the main plaza and follow the signs until you reach the trailhead.
+There is only one main trail so it is hard to get lost.
+However, there are a few side trails.
+You can meander along these trails to get different viewpoints and see more of the area.
+You can even drop down to the river and cross to the other side.

-Built in the 6th Century by the Chachapoya civilization, Kuelap is an impressive historical site that is a must-visit when in Chachapoyas.
-Nestled on a mountain at about 3,000 meters above sea level, giving you incredible views of the surrounding area.
-Within the walls of the ruins itself, you can see a glimpse into a civilization long-gone.
+Built in the 6th Century by the Chachapoya civilization, Kuelap is an impressive historical site that is a must-visit.
+It is undeniably one of northern Peru’s top attractions.
+Kuelap is nestled on a mountain at about 3,000 meters above sea level, giving you incredible views of the surrounding area.
+Within the walls of the ruins itself, you’ll get a glimpse into a civilization long-gone.
 The remains of houses, temples, towers, and more litter this large archaeological complex.

 Can You Visit Kuelap Without A Guide?

 It is possible but I recommend getting a guide.
 Walking around Kuelap without knowing anything about it is quite a different experience than if you had a knowledgeable guide explaining and distinguishing each seemingly similar pile of stones from the next.

 If you are dead set on doing this on your own, make sure to bring at least 50 soles for the entrance the cable car.
 The cable car costs 20.4 soles and the entrance to the site itself is 30 soles.
 A tour from Chachapoyas town will cost you about 80-90 soles, potentially less if you are traveling with a big group.
 This covers entrance and the cable car, so throwing in an extra 30 soles for transportation, lunch, and the guide is a pretty fair price in my opinion.
 I usually prefer to do things on my own but for the simplicity of it, a tour served just fine.